vibbits/gentle-hands-on-python/lesson_plans/lesson_plan_day2.md

 ### 10:00 (START: INSTRUCTOR 1)

+**CMD**: Recall our fizz-buzz game project from last week.
+Motivate the collections topic.

 **CMD**: Start topic: Collections of Python values

 **SAY**: Using values like a number, text, an image, etc are great and useful.
 But often we need to collect